chelog/brawl/README.md

 ![Screenshot](http://i.imgur.com/QoOeCt4.jpg)

 ### Overview
-Brawl is a quick first person shooter gamemode inspired by games like Counter-Strike, Insurgency and Overwatch (I know they're very different but I thried to combine some elements out of them).
+Brawl is a quick first person shooter gamemode inspired by games like Counter-Strike, Insurgency and Overwatch (I know they're very different but I tried to combine some elements out of them).
 It isn't innovative or somewhat really unique but simply well-balanced and smooth shooter gamemode fun to play on.
 Just enter the game and play on any map (you should setup spawnpoints for new maps however, read about it below).
 When mode goal is archieved players should vote for next mode.

 ### Modes
 **Currently you can play these modes:**